What is a workplace stress risk assessment?

 A well-drafted workplace stress questionnaire can significantly impact preventing burnout and mental health problems in the long haul.
 Though the emphasis is often on protecting your employees’ welfare, it can also benefit your business more than you may think.

 When it comes to stress management in the workplace, taking a proactive posture is better than a reactive response.
 It can be detrimental to your business operations and reputation if by-products of workplace stress start to build right under your nose.
 A generic stress risk assessment can help you spot mistakes before they escalate.
+It’s also important to ensure your employees are supported and comfortable in their roles.
+Conducting an workplace ergonomics survey or assessment can help ensure that ergonomic factors in the office are up to the required standards.

 Conducting a stress risk assessment is relatively straightforward.
 Here are six steps to approaching the Management Standard, effectively draft a workplace stress questionnaire, and performing the assessment: